 - safe for use, being properly maintained and inspected (if appropriate) to check it is correctly installed and does not deteriorate over time

-- provided with any necessary safeguards and controls (e.g. guards, emergency stop devices, clearly visible markings, warning devices etc.)
+- provided with any necessary safeguards and controls (for example, guards, emergency stop devices, clearly visible markings, warning devices, etc.)

 - used by staff who have been provided with adequate information and training on what they need to do.

-You may also need to document your arrangements for preventing injury from working equipment, keeping certain records.
+You may also need to document your arrangements for preventing injury from working equipment and keep certain records.